hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

 Now we can provision this profile into our "app-container" container with the following command:

+            JBossFuse:karaf@root> fabric:container-add-profile app-container amq-fragment-connection

-Note-4:For more information on how fabric8-maven-plugin works please refer to the documentation: http://fabric8.io/gitbook/mavenPlugin.html
+Note-4:For more information on how fabric8-maven-plugin works please refer to the [fabric8-maven-plugin documentation](http://fabric8.io/gitbook/mavenPlugin.html)